nklabs/matlib/README.md

 as A_bits[0] and the most significant bit of element A[2][3] is indexed as A_bits[107].

-Big-endian is better for using concatenation for construction.
+Big-endian is better for using concatenation for construction within Verilog.
 But little-endian is better if matrices are going to be written to a memory which is accessible by an external CPU.

-From software on a CPU, you probably want to index matrices in the normal C row-major order, like this:
+From software on a CPU, you probably want to index matrices in the normal C zero-base row-major order, like this:

 ~~~
      int A[ROWS*COLS];